NosefU/ArduinoProgrammableSoundGenerator/README.md

 Besides, I wrote python script that converts specially prepared midi files to melody arrays.
 Unfortunately, at the moment the delays have to be selected manually.

 # How to prepare midi file
+Important!
+Set ticks per beat/PPQ to 960 or use midi file from examples as template.
 5 simple rules:
   * one note at one time for each track.
 No overlaps
   * minimal note length - 1/32